afunnydev/tinysociety/content/articles/2023-03-16-5-best-tiny-house-financing-options-to-consider-for-home-buyers.md

 If you can't qualify for a mortgage on a tiny house, there are other loan types that can help you land a dream tiny home.

+For those interested in securing a tiny home, understanding various loan interest rates is crucial.

+An [SBA checklist](https://www.lendio.com/blog/sba-loan-interest-rates/) can provide insights into the best options available, especially if your circumstances allow for different types of loans suitable for small business administration benefits.

 1. ### Personal loan

 For many people, a personal loan is a go-to option for securing financing for a tiny home.
 These loans are usually unsecured, which means they don't hold anything as collateral.